thaynes43/haynes-ops/docs/omni/index.md

 I'll recap how the story went so far but first some TODOs:

 - Bootstraping flux sets those limits but I'm not sure why

-## Rook

-!!!
-Dependencies

-    - External Secrets (for dashboard)

-A cluster insn't a cluster with out some ceph action and that's where this [rook guide](https://www.talos.dev/v1.8/kubernetes-guides/configuration/ceph-with-rook/) on the talos docs comes in.

-??? question "What does this do?"

-    This seems cool but we will come back to it later.

-    === "One thing"

-        This is one thing to check out.

-    === "A second thing"

-        This is a second thing to check out.

-Back to ceph!